MalakAmgad/RideShare/README.md

    Access the application at `http://127.0.0.1:8000`.

 2. **Enter Ride Details**:
-   - Input the latitude and longitude of the pickup and dropoff locations.
+   - Input pickup/dropoff latitude and longitude coordinates.
    - Select the passenger count, date, and time of the trip.
-   - Click on **Select Pickup/Dropoff** to open the map for easy selection.
+   - Click on **Select Pickup/Dropoff** to open an interactive map for easier selection.

 3. **Get Prediction**:
+   The app calculates and displays:
-   The app will calculate the fare based on your inputs, displaying both the distance and bearing between locations, including proximity to nearby airports (JFK, EWR, LGA, Solberg-Hunterdon).
+   - Predicted fare based on your inputs.
+   - Distance and bearing between locations, including proximity to nearby airports (JFK, EWR, LGA, Solberg-Hunterdon).

 ## 📂 Project Structure